Chart Color Schemes

 Usher has a typical household mix, with a lower-than-average median household size

-Family households comprise 67.0% of all households, including 23.5% couples with children, 25.9% couples without children, and 17.8% single parent families.
-Non-family households constitute the remaining 33.0%, with lone person households at 29.4% and group households making up 3.1%.
+Family households constitute 67.0% of all households, including 23.5% couples with children, 25.9% couples without children, and 17.8% single parent families.
+Non-family households comprise the remaining 33.0%, with lone person households at 29.4% and group households making up 3.1% of the total.
 The median household size is 2.4 people, which is smaller than the Rest of WA average of 2.5.

 Frequently Asked Questions - Households